Use the sandbox for development. All examples in the guides work with the sandbox environment at

 customerId and bankAccountId UUIDs — store them, as they’re permanently bound after onboarding.Two approaches: Hosted UI (fastest) or Programmatic (white-label).
 See Onboarding Customers for details.Get Available Assets

 Discover which assets your customer can buy, sell, or swap.
-Use GET /ramp/assets (auth required, scoped to wallet/chain/currency) or GET /lookup/stablebonds (public, all assets).
+Use GET /ramp/assets (auth required, returns all rampable stablecoins and stablebonds for the chain, sorted by currency priority) or GET /lookup/stablebonds (public, all assets).
 Use the

 identifier field from the response when creating quotes.Create Quote